 Next, snip each corner on a diagonal approximately 1/4 inch.

 Turn each side of the window to the back and press with a steam iron.

 After your window is complete, lay the top fabric with the window over the appliquéd fabric and when you are happy with the placement, topstitch around the perimeter of the frame.

 Finishing the Pillow

-With right sides together, stitch the top and bottom of the pillow together on all 3 sides leaving one end open.
+Stitch the top and bottom of the pillow together on all three sides, with the right sides together, leaving one end open.

-I hope you try making your own appliqué project!
 Take your time and enjoy the process.
-I hope you enjoy it as much as I did.
+I am certain that you will enjoy it as much as I did!

 Thanks for stopping by,

 Sign up here for the Bloom newsletter.
 Select only the topics that interest you!
 Creative projects include crafts, sewing, recipes, hosting/entertaining, home/garden, and gnome-only emails.

 The newsletters are 100% free.
 If you want to add, delete your topics, or unsubscribe, click “manage subscriptions” at the bottom of any email newsletters you receive.